mit-cave-legacy/npm-cave-app-2018/examples/base/README.md

 - Notes:
   - There are known issues with filewatchers in Atom when running this command in Ubuntu.
     - You may need to close Atom while starting the app.
 Once app is started, Atom can be opened again and hotloading should be functional.
+    - You can also allow more filewatchers using:
+    ```
+    sudo sysctl fs.inotify.max_user_watches=32768
+    ```
   - On Unix, if the last instance of the app was not shutdown correctly, an `EADDRINUSE` for the port can occur.
-    - In linux, you can kill a port with `fuser -k 4000/tcp`
+    - In linux, you can kill a port (EG:4000) with `fuser -k 4000/tcp`

 Your app should be available at: `localhost:4000`